 So while it’s not an athletic and sporty car, the Toyota Prius is still one of the best hybrid vehicles money can buy.
 You can call it the old reliable (in a sense that the name is still the go-to vehicle line for more than two decades) even with humanity’s progressive move towards electric cars.

 Honda Accord is another car that may be considered as old reliable, and you can look at our review of the greatest tires for Honda Accord.

-The Toyota Prius is a great choice for daily commutes and long drives, especially if safety and reliability are on the top of your list.
+The Toyota Prius is a top choice for daily commutes and long drives, especially if safety and reliability are two priorities at the top of your list.
 As for the maintenance, it’s not a lot of work either – you only need to pay attention to the engine oil and tires.
-The Prius may be sensitive to tire changes, so it’s extremely important that you find only the best tires for Prius.
-And as you may already know, shopping for tires can be exhausting due to the many tire choices out there in the market.
-But don’t worry, this buying guide will walk you through some of the best tires that will give you all-weather traction, stable handling, and maximum value for your money.

 5 Best Tires for Toyota Prius – Reviews & Comparison